RioLi-2000/Mine-AUG/README.md

 This repository provides the code and configuration files for the Mine-AUG rock bolt plate detection dataset and augmentation experiments.
 The codes built on MMyolo framework.

-put the three python file in config file into mmyolo/configs path put the folder"mine_aug" in mmyolo/mine_aug
+put the three python file in config folder into mmyolo/configs path

+put the folder"mine_aug" in mmyolo/mine_aug
 ## Dataset